elhaj101/brain-tumor-classification/README.md

 ##  Business Q&A (Revised)

 ### 1. **What are the business objectives?**
-* **Primary**: Train a custom CNN to detect tumors from CT scans automatically.
+* **Primary**: Train a custom CNN to detect tumors from CT scans automatically. **Achieved**: 89.66% test accuracy (0.34% short of >90% target)
 * **Secondary**: Provide intuitive visualizations and a dashboard for manual comparison of tumor vs. non-tumor images.
   Notebook: `DataVisualization.ipynb`

 ---

 ### 2. **Any objective addressable with conventional data analysis?**
-Yes — visualizations for interpretability (e.g., class distribution, prediction confidence) can be created using standard analytics to support the secondary objective.
+Yes — visualizations for interpretability (e.g., class distribution, prediction confidence) can be created using standard analytics to support the secondary objective. **Achieved**: Generated confidence score analysis, precision-recall curves, and confusion matrices.
 Notebook: `DataVisualization.ipynb`
 Libraries: `numpy`, `seaborn`, `plotly`